phunanon/Chika/README.md

 Names can include (almost) any characters excluding whitespace.

-`(func[ N args])`: a form, with a function in the head position, and N arguments separated by spaces.
+`(func[ N args])`: a form, with a function in the head position, and 0-N arguments separated by spaces.
 Arguments can be forms.

 `(fn func-name[ N params] [1-N forms])`: a function definition, with 0-N parameter symbols separated by spaces, and 1-N forms.